danicat/pacgo/step03/README.md

 That's why every library function name we've used so far begins with a capital letter.
 That's also why your IDE may complain if you don't place a comment above the `Player` struct definition.

-In this particular case, we are using capital letters just to differenciate the type `Player` from the variable `player`, since it doesn't make any sense to export a symbol from the package `main`.
+In this particular case, we are using capital letters just to differentiate the type `Player` from the variable `player`, since it doesn't make any sense to export a symbol from the package `main`.

 ## Task 02: Handling arrow key presses